zp-bots-telegram/tg-photo-resize-bot/README.md

 ## License

-This project is licensed under the CC0 License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Unlicense License - see the [LICENSE.md](LICENSE.md) file for details.